Hodge-de Rham numbers of almost complex 4-manifolds: Integrability

 \subsection{Non-integrable structures}

-In the non-integrable case, and for the middle total degree, Hodge-de Rham numbers are completely determined as follows: \begin{lemm} On a compact non-integrable almost complex $4$-manifold we have $h^{1,1}=b^2$ and $h^{0,2}=h^{2,0}=0$. \end{lemm} \begin{proof} By Proposition \ref{SerreDuality} we have$h^{0,2}=h^{2,0}$.
+In the non-integrable case, and for the middle total degree, Hodge-de Rham numbers are completely determined as follows: \begin{lemm} On a compact non-integrable almost complex $4$-manifold we have $h^{1,1}=b^2$ and $h^{0,2}=h^{2,0}=0$. \end{lemm} \begin{proof} By Proposition \ref{SerreDuality} we have $h^{0,2}=h^{2,0}$.
 Since $b^2=h^{2,0}+h^{1,1}+h^{0,2}$ it suffices to show $h^{2,0}=0$.
 The argument is analogous to that of Lemma 5.6 in \cite{AK}, see also Lemma 2.12 in \cite{DrLiZh}.
 By Proposition 4.10 of \cite{CWDol} every class $[\alpha]\in E_1^{2,0}$ is represented by a $d$-closed form $\alpha$, so in particular $\mub \alpha = 0$.
 Since the almost complex structure is non-integrable, there is an open set $U$ on which $\mub: T^{2,0} \to T^{1,2}$ is pointwise nonzero and therefore $\alpha$ is zero on $U$.
 On the other hand, a $d$-closed $(2,0)$-form $\alpha$ is always harmonic.
-Hence $\alpha$ is zero on an open set, so by \cite{bar} it is zero everywhere. \end{proof}
+Hence $\alpha$ is zero on an open set it is zero everywhere by the continuation theorem of \cite{Aro} (see also Corollary 1 of \cite{bar}). \end{proof}

 Together with Serre duality, the above result implies that, in the non-integrable case, all numbers $h^{*,*}$ may be deduced from the Betti numbers of the manifold together with the \textit{irregularity} $\mathfrak{q}:=h^{0,1}$, which depends on the almost complex structure.
 Note that by Lemma \ref{h01h10}, $\mathfrak{q}$ is bounded by $b^1\leq 2\mathfrak{q}\leq 2b^1$.
 This immediately gives: \begin{coro} If $b^1\leq 1$ then the irregularity $\mathfrak{q}=b^1$, as well as all Hodge numbers, are topological invariants. \end{coro}